 - Reserve a time slot in our specially designed Media Creation Lab in B-23 Alumni Hall to create top notch Panopto recordings!

 - Frequently Asked Questions – If you have any questions about using Panopto, you can find some helpful answers here.

 - The CSSD Help Desk is available 24 hours per day, seven days a week, 365 days each year at 412-624-HELP (4357).
 They are able to solve many common Panopto and Blackboard issues.

-- The Educational Technology Services (ETS) team also supports Panopto, as well as Blackboard and the operations of the Educational Technology Center (ETC) technology training programs for faculty and staff.
-ETS provides individual and departmental consulting and training opportunities for faculty and staff.
+- LMS Support & Consulting also supports Panopto, as well as Blackboard and the operations of the Teaching Center technology training programs for faculty and staff.
+LMS Support & Consulting provides individual and departmental consulting and training opportunities for faculty and staff.